ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

 ```

 Additionally, this rich text editor also includes a feature for tagging or mentioning a user by inserting the **"@"** symbol within the editor.
-This action triggers a dropdown menu, allowing users to select a person from a list.
+This action triggers a dropdown list, allowing users to select a person.
 To provide the rich text editor component with the
-necessary user information for populating this dropdown, users can pass user details through the configuration elements outlined below:
+necessary user information for populating this dropdown, users can pass the user details through the configuration elements outlined below:

 ```html
 <nimble-rich-text-editor>